schadauer/human-agency-protocol/website/src/content/docs/protocol.md

 It is a **global inquiry protocol** that AI-native, privacy-first systems can call to strengthen human and collective agency — without ever sharing user content.
 It doesn’t produce answers or actions.
 It improves the *quality, timing, and structure of questions* that local systems ask — so humans remain in authorship of meaning and direction.

-Two first adopters and reference cases:
+First adopter and reference case:
 - **Nearmydear** – collective clarity and shared action in groups
-Candidate:
-- **The Resonance Room** – individual creative development and reflection

-Both rely on the same foundation: an external, neutral layer that provides **Inquiry Blueprints** instead of predefined prompts, allowing each to adapt questions locally while keeping private context sealed.
+Nearmydear demonstrates this foundation: an external, neutral layer that provides **Inquiry Blueprints** instead of predefined prompts, allowing systems to adapt questions locally while keeping private context sealed.

 > The Protocol defines *how agency can be described and exchanged*, not *what agency is.*
 > Each local system interprets and measures “agency gain” according to its own context and mode.